-Aunjanue Ellis to Star in Ava DuVernay Film Inspired By ‘Caste: The Origins of Our Discontent’ - NewsBreak
+Aunjanue Ellis to Star in Ava DuVernay Film Inspired by ‘Caste: The Origins of Our Discontent’ - NewsBreak

-Ellis will star in a film inspired by Caste: The Origins of Our Discontent , Pulitzer Prize-winning author Isabel Wilkerson’s 2020 non-fiction book that examines the system of hierarchy that shaped America.
-The book earned acclaim , and was part of Oprah’s Book Club.More from The Hollywood Reporter
+Ellis will star in a film inspired by Caste: The Origins of Our Discontent , Pulitzer Prize-winning author Isabel Wilkerson’s 2020 nonfiction book that examines the system of hierarchy that shaped America.
+The book earned wide acclaim , and was part of Oprah’s Book Club.More from The Hollywood Reporter

-- 'Hilma' Review: Lasse Hallström's Vivid Portrait of a Visionary Artist Captures the Agony and the Ecstasy

-- The Best Women's Designer Belts to Wear This Winter from Hollywood-Loved Labels

-- Dorothy Tristan, Actress in 'Klute,' 'Scarecrow' and 'The Looking Glass,' Dies at 88
+- Guest Column: 'Queen Sugar' Helmer DeMane Davis on How Ava DuVernay's Decision to Hire All Female Directors Offered "Life-Transforming Opportunity"

+- How Kenturah Davis Crafted Ava DuVernay's Portrait for the 2022 Portrait of a Nation Awards (Exclusive)

 DuVernay wrote the screenplay and is directing the indie project, which began filming in December in Georgia, and will move on to shoot in Germany and India.
-DuVernay producing along side ARRAY’s Paul Garnes.
-J4A, a a privite equity fund dedicated to social justice projects, is financing.
+DuVernay produces alongside Array’s Paul Garnes.
+J4A, a private equity fund dedicated to social justice projects, is financing.

 The actor earned Emmy nominations for HBO’s Lovecraft Country , in which she played the widowed mother Hippolyta, as well as for her first collaboration with DuVernay, the Netflix series When They See Us , in which she played Sharonne Salaam, the mother of Yusef Salaam, one of the wrongly convicted youth known as the Central Park Five.

-DuVernay, who in recent years has been busy in the world of television on projects such as Queen Sugar , directed the features including A Wrinkle in Time (2018), the best picture nominated Selma (2014) and the Netflix documentary The 13th (2016).
+DuVernay, who in recent years has been busy in the world of television on projects such as Queen Sugar , directed features including A Wrinkle in Time (2018), the best picture-nominated Selma (2014) and Netflix documentary The 13th (2016).

 DuVernay is repped by Del Shaw and CAA, which will handle sales.
 Ellis is repped by UTA and TMT Entertainment Group.Best of The Hollywood Reporter